Shashi1024/Java/Notes/Threads.md

 > *Link to Codes --> [Codes](../Codes/Concurrency/ThreadCreation.java)*

 - thread is an independent path of execution within a program.
+- in java threads are of two types, User Threads (or Non-Daemon Threads) and Daemon Threads.
 - we primarily interact with threads using the `java.lang.Thread` class or by implementing the `java.lang.Runnable` interface.

   ```